 Cycle – The sequence of changes which takes place during the period of a recurring variable quantity.

-dB(A) (often just referred to as dBA, or decibels A weighted) The “metric” that a sound level meter gives when on A-frequency-weighting network.
+dB(A) – (often just referred to as dBA, or decibels A weighted).
+This is the most commonly used standard frequency weighting.
+It’s the “metric” that a sound level meter gives when on A-frequency-weighting network.
 It was originally set as simulating the human ear response at a loudness level of 40 phons, but today, it is simply a standardised metric.

 Damping – The process where by the amplitude of an oscillation of a system is diminished due to thermodynamically or other irreversible processes.
 In acoustics, it is often done by absorbent material.

 Daily Personal Noise Exposure – The 8 hour average level of noise exposure calculated from the percentage dose.
 Written as LEP,d or LEX,8h

 Data logging – The storage of measurement information into a sound level meter or noise dosimeter that can be downloaded into software on a PC.

 decibel (symbol dB) – One-tenth of a bel.
 Mathematically, the decibel and bel are strictly not units, as they are simply a ratio between two quantities and as such have no dimension.
 They are used to measure the intensity of sound or the power level of an electrical signal by comparing it with a given level on a logarithmic scale.

 Diaphragm – Any surface that vibrates in response to sound or is vibrated to emit sound, especially in microphones and loudspeakers.
 Some people also apply it to wall and floor surfaces vibrating in response to sound or in transmitting sound.